hleclerc/Sane_inter/docs/generation/content.md

 ## Organization of this document

 This documentation starts with the base syntax.
-Some differences with the base C++ are then emphasized, to drive thereafter to generative programming.
-This base documentation is followed by examples of commonly used *optional* abstractions (asynchronous execution, security enforcements, ...).
+The main differences with the base C++ are then emphasized, to drive thereafter to applications on generative programming.
+It is then followed by examples of commonly used *optional* abstractions (asynchronous execution, security enforcements, ...), illustrating the principle of *active library*.

 <!-- Zero-cost enforcements and abstractions are always present, but when it comes to compromises, new ideas or specific needs, we believe that the choice must come from teams  -->